El Capitan, meandering rivers, black bears, deep valleys and vast meadows can only describe one place: Yosemite National Park.

 Iconic mountains, rock formations, majestic waterfalls and giant sequoias set it apart from most other places in the world.
 This inspiring nature makes it one of America’s most well-loved and popular National Parks.

-Although climbers flock to the park so they can tackle the likes of El Capitan, a vertical rock that rises 3,000 feet from the ground, Yosemite is not just for the active.
+Although climbers flock to the park so they can tackle the likes of El Capitan, a vertical rock that rises 3,000 feet from the ground, Yosemite is not just for the active and adventurous.
 It’s also a place to relax and simply be.

-No matter how fit you are, almost everyone can enjoy an exploration of the valley which brings an abundance of wildlife to enjoy at your own pace.
+No matter your fitness level, almost everyone can enjoy an exploration of the valley which brings an abundance of wildlife to enjoy at your own pace.

 As soon we caught a glimpse of it, we knew we wanted to spend longer there.